Chart Color Schemes

 An assessment of population growth drivers in Golden Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Golden Grove's population was approximately 10,576 as of August 2025.
-This figure represents an increase of 170 people from the 2021 Census count of 10,406.
-The growth is inferred from ABS data indicating an estimated resident population of 10,444 in June 2024 and the validation of 51 new addresses since the Census date.
-This results in a population density of 397 persons per square kilometer.
-Golden Grove's 1.6% growth rate since the census is within 2.6 percentage points of the SA3 area's 4.2%, indicating competitive growth fundamentals.
-Overseas migration was the primary driver for this population growth.
+Golden Grove's population was 10,406 people as of the 2021 Census.
+By November 2025, it had increased to around 10,571, reflecting a growth of 165 people (1.6%) since the Census date.
+This increase is inferred from the estimated resident population of 10,444 in June 2024 and an additional 49 validated new addresses since then.
+This results in a population density ratio of 397 persons per square kilometer.
+Golden Grove's growth of 1.6% since the Census positions it within 2.9 percentage points of its SA3 area (4.5%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver for this population increase.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted, adjusted using a weighted aggregation method from LGA to SA2 levels.
-According to demographic trends, Golden Grove is expected to grow by approximately 645 persons by 2041, representing an increase of about 4.8% over the 17-year period.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Looking ahead with current demographic trends, Golden Grove is expected to grow by approximately the median rate for statistical areas nationally.
+By 2041, its population is projected to increase by 645 persons, reflecting an overall growth of 4.9% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population